-Our operating company LF Driscoll is a nationally regarded healthcare builder and has completed more than $5 billion in world-class healthcare facilities [in the last ten years], encompassing preconstruction services and both new construction and major renovations of existing facilities.
+Our operating company LF Driscoll is nationally regarded in healthcare construction management.
+In the past 10 years, LF Driscoll has completed more than $5 billion in world-class, quality healthcare facilities, encompassing preconstruction services, and both new construction and major renovations of existing facilities.

 We are experienced in the planning and building of the most complex and leading-edge medical facilities, as well as smaller renovation and maintenance projects by project teams who support multi-decade healthcare clients.

 Our healthcare professionals receive specialized training from OSHA and the American Society for Healthcare Engineering (ASHE), and are Certified Healthcare Constructors (CHC).
 With more than 65 in-house technology and MEPS systems specialists and project managers, we provide services in pre-construction, new construction, renovations, expansions, and fit-outs for hospitals, ambulatory, and specialty care facilities.
 We also have experience with research and medical testing labs (clean room and BSL standards), blood and chemistry labs, medical office buildings, and data centers for electronic patient information technology systems.

 Our approach recognizes that construction can play an essential role in future patient outcomes.
 For instance, we have a significant protocol in place that requires review and detailed inspection of every single wall before it is closed.
 We ensure that the interstitial space in the wall cavity has been properly sanitized and that there is never any hidden dust or debris that could create an atmosphere that may compromise a patient’s health in the future.

 An essential part of our approach is to minimize the impact of construction on patients, visitors, and staff in occupied and operational facilities.
 We accomplish this by:

 - Proactive communication among project stakeholders, maintaining constant communication with staff and patients throughout the entire process